 With our time in Cleveland drawing to a close, we’ve reached the point where all of us are adding to what seems to be the never ending list of “must-dos.”
 Most of them include last meals at restaurants.
 With the baby a bit older, it’s become much more fun for all six of us to go out for a meal together.
 One of our favorite’s is Michael Symon’s B Spot.
 I dare you to find anyone on the face of the planet that loves the CLE more than that guy!

 One of my husband’s favorite burgers to order at B Spot is the Fat Doug Burger.
 This burger isn’t like any other burger.
 It’s been voted best burger at the SOBE Burger Bash multiple times and is definitely a mouthful.
 The menu description reads “burger with coleslaw, pastrami, stadium mustard & Swiss cheese.”
 Because his time of being able to order one when we’re out is drawing to a close, I figured why not take a stab at making a copycat version at home, no matter what city we were living in.
+I mean, he loves my Beef Wellington Burgers and Sweet and Smoky Bacon Brat Burger so I was thinking it was definitely worth the shot.

 Speaking of beef, May is Ohio Beef Month.
 Ohioans spend $4.1 billion each year on beef, which is a healthy, high-quality protein choice.
 A 3-ounce serving of beef provides more than 10 essential nutrients and half the daily recommended value of protein for less than 150 calories.